• Home

 Orange Cream Cake | Cool Whip Pudding Frosting

 Do you make layer cakes?
 I used to make layered cakes for a local restaurant.
-It was big fun, I got to create whatever crazy flavors each week that I wanted.
+It was big fun, I got to create whatever fun flavors each week that I wanted.
 But, I’ll be honest, I don’t make them very often now.
 I usually reserve a tall, impressive layered cake for holidays.

 How to Frost a 3 layer Cake